Have you heard the news yet?

 - ...and literally so many more that this list would go on forever

 12. Du Yun Brings Angel's Bone to Los Angeles

 In another groundbreaking collaboration with Beth Morrison Projects, Pulitzer Prize-winning composer Du Yun makes her LA Opera debut with Angel’s Bone, an allegory of human trafficking in modern times.
 In an interview with NPR, Yun said: "We all have our own narrative of what human trafficking is supposed to be, but if you do a little research, human trafficking happens, in many different forms and shapes, right in our backyard."

 He’s baaaaaack!
 One of the preeminent bel canto (Italian for “beautiful singing”) specialists of our time, Mexican tenor Javier Camarena returns to Los Angeles (he was unforgettable in his 2017 company debut in The Pearl Fishers) for a recital debut that will feature beloved favorites.

 14. One-Night-Only: Rodelinda

 Duplicity and deceit.
 Schemes and secrets.
 All of these ingredients combined make the perfect storyline for opera seria, (or “serious opera,” a popular style of opera from the 18th century that was used as inspiration for many composers).
-The English Concert, a globe-crossing period instrument orchestra conducted by the famed Harry Bicket, comes to Los Angeles in a single not-to-be-missed concert performance of Handel’s Rodelinda.
+Harry Bicket and The English Concert come to Los Angeles for a performance of Handel’s Rodelinda.
 This masterpiece of baroque opera is full of brazenly amoral characters doing dastardly deeds.